Lazerlight/Blind-75-Leetcode-JS/README.md

 # Blind-75-Leetcode-JS
-A repository containing all of my solutions to the 75 Blind Leetcode problems
+A section containing all of my solutions to the 75 Blind Leetcode problems

 Link: https://leetcode.com/list/xi4ci4ig/